CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 $ yarn add axios
 ```

 Now, we actually want to revise out code a bit.
-Instead of storing the user's position in a state and then use the state's information to make the API calls, we can actually do it directly within the `getCurrentPosition()` and skip a step!
+Instead of storing the user's geolocation in a state and then use the state's information to make the API calls, we can actually do it directly within the `getCurrentPosition()` and skip a step!

 **image: geolocation_and_fecthing_data_02**